FreedomIntelligence/RAG-Instruct/README.md

 model_name="FreedomIntelligence/RAG-Instruct-Llama3-3B" # Path to the model you are deploying python eval/eval_sglang.py --model_name $model_name --input_file eval/data/eval_data.json --port $port --max_new_tokens 500
 ```
 Here, we provide the evaluation example using the PopQA dataset in the file `eval/data/eval_data.json`.
-For other evaluation datasets, please first use the retriever to retrieve, and then use the above script for evaluation.
+For other evaluation datasets, please first use the retriever to retrieve (You can refer to the retriever code in the training section), and then use the above script for evaluation.

 3. After completing the evaluation, run the following code to stop the Sglang service and release GPU memory.
 ```bash